jabberjabberjabber/LLavaImageTagger/README.md

 ```
 --api-url
 ```
 Place the api-url here, no trailing slash.
+Defaults to http://localhost:5001
 ```
 --no-crawl
 ```